Retail Real Estate Investing Blog | RockStep Capital

 “When Weiner Stores closed, I had a choice—stay in retail or move into real estate.
 I knew shopping centers and how consumers shopped.
 That gave me an edge.
 Rather than being just a tenant, I wanted to be on the ownership side, ensuring these shopping centers remained relevant and adaptable.” – Andy Weiner.

 With this mindset, Andy founded RockStep Capital in 1997, shifting from running retail stores to owning and developing shopping centers.
-His firsthand experience gave him a unique advantage over traditional real estate investors—he understood exactly what retailers needed to succeed.
+His firsthand experience gave him a unique advantage over traditional real estate investors.
+Most importantly, he understood exactly what retailers needed to succeed.

-Since its founding, RockStep Capital has built or acquired nearly 10 million square feet of shopping centers, focusing on secondary and tertiary markets—the same locations where Weiner Stores once thrived.
+Since its founding, RockStep Capital has built or acquired nearly 10 million square feet of shopping centers, focusing on secondary and tertiary markets, which are the same locations where Weiner Stores once thrived.

 RockStep’s strategy mirrors the successful site selection tactics of Weiner Stores: